CrestfallenLARP/cfldangerden/content/en/outskirts/formatting_for_printing.md

 save as docx

-Getting and converting event with wget nad Pandoc
+## Getting and converting event with wget nad Pandoc

 wget https://cfldangerden.netlify.app/outskirts/event_export/

+pandoc -s .\index.html -o crestfallen.docx

+the text styles need to match the source files that you place.